course-details-portlet

 Knowledge:

-• Advanced wellbore hydraulics and drilling fluid
+• Advanced wellbore hydraulics, drilling fluid and cementing

 • MPD (Managed pressure drilling) and CML (Controlled mud level)